 What I don’t do is buy prepared meals, whether at restaurants, fast food joints, or grocery store delis, because it is more expensive than making it myself, and I need to be super frugal.
 I do buy healthy food though, and mostly produce.

 Meal planning quickly became very important, as I don’t have the space to have much extra, so I have to buy only what I expect to use soon and at the same time not forget a critical ingredient in the grocery story.
 Plus, with my choice of solar cooking instead of propane, I need to always plan a meal or two ahead.
 That means thinking along the lines of: I’m going to be hungry in an hour, or three hours, what do I need to put on the dashboard now?
-Or do I need to soak some nuts?
+Or do I need to soak some nuts or dried fruit?
 Or marinate some veggies?
 Or whatever.

 I do keep a box of cereal and a can of tuna around as emergency backups, but I’ve gotten so used to the planning cycle that it can take me a month to go through a single cereal box.
 Yes, tuna.
 I eat a primarily vegan diet, but am not super strict about it, especially if someone else is feeding me.
 Tuna is about the only meat I’ll buy and prepare for myself—and not often—though occasionally I will buy a little cheese.
 There are many good reasons to eat vegan and raw foods, and for a long time I felt like I needed to justify my choice, but, for me, the bottom line is that I just like it and it makes me feel good.